 After spending months with braces or clear aligners to enhance your smile, it’d be a shame if your teeth shifted back into misalignment.
-Jon Moles, DDS, of the Village Orthodontist in Frederick, Maryland, offers patients fresh of orthodontic treatment a variety of retainer options to hold teeth in position and permanently perfect smiles.
+Jon Moles, DDS, of the Village Orthodontist in Frederick and Thurmont, Maryland, offers patients fresh of orthodontic treatment a variety of retainer options to hold teeth in position and permanently perfect smiles.
 Patients can choose between removable, fixed, or clear retainers and can even custom design a color scheme.
 To find out more, call or click today and schedule an appointment.

 A retainer is an oral appliance that helps maintain your teeth’s position after wearing braces.
 After orthodontic treatment, your teeth shift into optimal position, but are vulnerable to shifting back to their original position.

 Retainers, which you typically wear overnight while you sleep, help prevent this from happening.
 Retainers are custom-made for your mouth, ensuring a comfortable, snug fit.

 At the Village Orthodontist, there are several different types of retainers available, including:

 A clear plastic retainer is a great option, particularly if you were interested in Invisalign®.
 These are custom designed to fit over your teeth and are fully removable.
 One of the key benefits of a clear retainer is that they’re nearly invisible.

 This used to be the most common type of retainer.
 A hawley retainer is comprised of a thin piece of acrylic molded to fit your mouth and is fully removable.
 A wire stretches across your teeth to firmly hold them in position.
 It’s durable and can even be personalized with different colors and designs.
 Hawley retainers are typically used for younger children in transitional dentition.

 A fixed, bonded retainer sits behind the top or bottom front teeth to hold them in place permanently.